Paper Transport’s Story of Growth

 LEnnie’s Password

-1990 Paper Transport was founded by Lennie Shefchik and Roger Grimsley.
+1990 Lennie Shefchik and Roger Grimsley founded Paper Transport.
 Shefchik and Grimsley, along with their wives Joan and Amy, turned an idea into a reality.
 On February 5, 1990, “Paper Transport, Inc.” officially pulled its first load out of Green Bay, Wisconsin.
 And there began an innovative, family-oriented company that would make its way in the transportation industry.
 By October of 1990, Paper Transport had 6 International Day cabs and 12 Great Dane Trailers.

 2001 – 2005 Craig Dickman began the year 2001 by becoming the second President & CEO of Paper Transport.
 By the end of 2001, Paper Transport became a fleet of 100 trucks.
-Exploring new territory, the company opened Regional Dedicated centers in Jacksonville, Florida, in 2003, a Satellite Operation facility in Mesquite, Texas in 2004, and a Regional Operations center in Elwood, Illinois in 2005.
+In 2003 while exploring new territory, the company opened Regional Dedicated centers in Jacksonville, Florida.
+In 2004, the company opened a Satellite Operation facility in Mesquite, Texas.
+And in 2005, Regional Operations center in Elwood, Illinois.
 Paper Transport went on to win Georgia Pacific’s “Carrier of the Year” awards in 2004 and 2005.

-2006 – 2010 Jeff Shefchik was named Paper Transport’s third president in 2006, the same year the company surpassed 200 power units and 800 trailers.
-In 2010, the company celebrated 20 years of innovation and progress by purchasing its first Compressed Natural Gas Truck and opening a Regional Operations Center outside Cedar Springs, Georgia.
-With this progress, Paper Transport was set up for headway in the transportation industry.
+2006 – 2010 Jeff Shefchik was named Paper Transport’s third president in 2006.
+The same year, the company surpassed 200 power units and 800 trailers.
+In 2010, the company marked 20 years of progress, acquiring its first CNG truck and establishing a Regional Operations Center near Cedar Springs, Georgia.
+With this progress, Paper Transport established a foundation for advancement in the transportation industry.

 2011 – 2014 In 2011, Paper Transport rang in the year by surpassing 300 power units and 1025 trailers in size.
 The company would see growth in natural gas miles.
 As they exceeded 5 million miles worth of natural gas in 2013 and by receiving Kenworth’s first full-production natural gas T680 trucks, Paper Transport would adopt fuel-saving technologies that would increase efficiency in their company.

-2016 – 2019 These next years were full of crowning achievements for the company.
+2016 – 2019 These next years were full of crowning achievements and growth for the company.
 In 2016, Paper Transport would be awarded 2 Georgia-Pacific awards: “Carrier of the Year” and “Driver of the Year” awarded to Paper Transport Company Driver Darrell McFarland.
 In 2018, Paper Transport received the Green Bay Chamber of Commerce’s Growth Award.
 Also in 2018, Ross Christensen earned KBX’s Driver of the Year Award.
 As Paper Transport rolled into 2019, they would hit their 1,000-employee mark.
-That same year, Paper Transport was awarded Proctor and Gamble’s “Intermodal Carrier of the Year” and “Driver of the Year” was awarded Company Driver Daniel Campbell.
+In that same year, Proctor and Gamble awarded Paper Transport the titles of “Intermodal Carrier of the Year” and Company Driver Daniel Campbell received the “Driver of the Year” award.

 2020 – 2022 As the pandemic stopped the world, Paper Transport kept moving.
-The company pledged half of April’s 2020 profits to charities in communities with Paper Transport locations to help people affected by COVID-19.
+In April 2020, the company committed half of its profits to aid COVID-19-impacted communities near their locations.
 During this time, the company began its “Accelerate Training Program” that would help train new Class-A CDL holders who were looking to come aboard the company.
-2020’s hardships were handled with resilience which awarded Paper Transport with EPA’s “SmartWay Excellence” award, Unilever’s “Carrier of the Year” award, and Company Driver Montrell Edwards was named KBX Logistics “Driver of the Year.”
-Ben Schill was named CEO in 2022, and his forward-thinking and innovative ideas are something the company and industry can look forward to.
+Paper Transport’s resilience in handling the hardships of 2020 resulted in the company receiving the EPA’s “SmartWay Excellence” award, Unilever’s “Carrier of the Year” award, and the recognition of Company Driver Montrell Edwards as KBX Logistics’ “Driver of the Year.”
+In 2022, Ben Schill assumed the role of CEO, and his forward-thinking and innovative ideas are eagerly anticipated by both the company and the industry.
+Paper Transport will continue it’s story of growth through customers, drivers, and employees that make this company a great place to work.

 History And Awards